 Uganda is good for safari because it gives a varied mix of potential priority activities compared to Kenya or Tanzania.
 The possibility of seeing chimpanzees and mountain gorillas combined with a savannah game viewing experience and highly sought-after birds is quite an eclectic African safari mix.

-Most fulfilling is that a Uganda safari operator can successfully pull off such an all-inclusive journey in about two weeks.
+Most fulfilling is that a licensed and skillful Uganda safari operator can successfully pull off such an all-inclusive journey in about two weeks.
 And Uganda, unlike Kenya and Tanzania, offers a more private affair with very few tourists flooding its destinations.

 Finding wild game on the African savannah plains is always challenging anywhere in the world and requires good spotting, luck, and perseverance.
 It’s not what the nature television channels depict out to be.
 A television filming crew can spend hours and days staking out for the perfect shot, and just a few of the shots make it to the final cut just to get the viewer jittery and excited.
 Being on the savannah plains with just a few hours on your itinerary before the next bucket list tick-off is far different from watching it on TV.

 There will always be some species you’ll see well and others not at all in any single visit, so it is just about impossible to “mop up” all wanted species on your bucket list.
 It can be frustrating if you don’t take a more conscious approach and count on the positive side of the unique, localized, and exclusive safari experience on a single journey.